Swirl Flap Removal

 - Reduces maintenance costs associated with flap replacement or cleaning.

-- Improves airflow and engine reliability.
+- Better airflow in high RPM and engine reliability.

 Cons: